 with the arbitrary choice of $j_m$, $j_n \in \J_0$.
 Since constants $r_i$ have degree $8$, the products $\prod_{A\in (A_i P)} \theta[A]$ are taken to the $4$-th power.
-Relation \eqref{SchottkyR} holds in arbitrary genus, and proves that Schottky invariant $J$ produced by a subgroup $(P)$ of rank $1$ vanishes in the hyperelliptic case.
+Relation \eqref{SchottkyR} holds in any genus, and proves that the Schottky invariant $J$ produced by a subgroup $(P)$ of rank $1$ vanishes in the hyperelliptic case.